Skip to main content

 Most states require some form of car insurance before motorists can legally drive on their roads and Pennsylvania is no different.
 Here is the state required minimum or liability insurance for Pennsylvania:

-Note, Pennsylvania is a no-fault state, which means both parties pay for the cost of all damages through their insurance carrier, regardless of who is at fault.
-This is unlike at-fault states where the cost of damages (paid out-of-pocket or through an insurance carrier) is assigned to the driver determined to be at fault for the accident.
+Note: Pennsylvania is a no-fault state, which means each driver typically turns to their own insurance for certain losses, regardless of who is at fault.
+This is unlike at‑fault states where the cost of damages (paid out‑of‑pocket or through an insurance carrier) is assigned to the driver determined to be at fault for the accident.

 Keep in mind, insurance carriers regularly notify the state of any insurance lapses, so it is important to stay covered at all times.